Below are some frequently asked questions for Veterans regarding the VA home loan policies related to the COVID-19 emergency:

 If you are unable to resume regular monthly mortgage payments, you have options to better protect your credit rating and still qualify for a new home loan later.
 These basic options to avoid foreclosure are:

-The established foreclosure and eviction moratorium on federally-backed loans (including VA home loans) is currently in effect until June 30, 2021.
+The established eviction moratorium on federally-backed loans (including VA home loans) is currently in effect until September 30, 2021.

-If you are in danger of becoming homeless, please reach out to https://www.va.gov/HOMELESS/NationalCallCenter.asp, or call (877) 424-3838, to receive immediate assistance from VA.
+If you are in danger of becoming homeless, please visit https://www.va.gov/homeless/HousingResources/ or call (877) 424-3838 or utilize the Homeless Veteran Chat system to receive immediate assistance from VA.